NixOS/nix.dev/source/tutorials/module-system/deep-dive.md

 This tutorial follows [@infinisil](https://github.com/infinisil)'s [presentation on modules](https://infinisil.com/modules.mp4)  ([source](https://github.com/tweag/summer-of-nix-modules)) for  participants of [Summer of Nix](https://github.com/ngi-nix/summer-of-nix) 2021.

-It may help playing it alongside this tutorial to better keep track of changes to the code you will work on.
+It may help to play it alongside this tutorial to better keep track of changes to the code you will work on.

 ### What will you learn?